ppatierno/proposals/122-dynamic-controller-quorum.md

 Migration from static to dynamic quorum is supported starting from Apache Kafka 4.1.0.
 The plan should be having the overall dynamic quorum support (together with migration) in a Strimzi release with Apache Kafka 4.1.0 as the minimum version.
-The procedure is available on the official Kafka documentation [here](https://kafka.apache.org/documentation/#kraft_upgrade).
+The procedure is available on the official Kafka documentation [here](https://kafka.apache.org/documentation/#kraft_upgrade) and it covers the following main steps:

 * the `kraft.version` has to be set to `1` (greater than 0 anyway).
 * the `controller.quorum.bootstrap.servers` field should be used instead of the `controller.quorum.voters`.